Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Methodology

 \subsubsection{Denormalization}

-If the ‘normalize’ parameter is set to ‘False’, the resulting final HDS sequence $\mathbf{H}$ (which is currently normalized between $[0,1]$) is scaled back to the original search bounds $B$ using the minimum $\mathbf{B}_{\min}$ and range $\Delta \mathbf{B}$ of the original bounds:
+If the ‘normalize’ parameter is set to ‘False’, the resulting final HDS sequence $\hat{\mathbf{H}}$ (which is currently normalized between $[0,1]$) is scaled element-wise back to the original search bounds $B$ using the minimum $\mathbf{B}_{\min}$ and range $\Delta \mathbf{B}$.
+This returns the final HDS sequence $\mathbf{H}$.